ken-warren/shamiriGAD/README.md

 ![ageplot_page-0001](https://github.com/ken-warren/shamiriGAD/assets/134076996/56c17930-956d-4aac-aa30-b8cfa0b9f941)

-The participants' mean age was 15 years with a some of the study's participants having a minimum age of 12 years and a maximum age of age of 24 years.
+The participants' mean age was 15 years with some of the study's participants having a minimum age of 12 years and a maximum age of 24 years.
 Most of the study's participants were aged 15 years (199).

 ![combined_ageplots_page-0001](https://github.com/ken-warren/shamiriGAD/assets/134076996/e67a4c9d-5b4c-4f61-a466-61f51cdcfb53)